pkrll/furry-potato/static/jxa.md

 }
 ```

 Here we introduce the new method ``currentApplication`` and the property ``includeStandardAdditions``.
-The ``currentApplication`` method just returns the method calling the script.
+The ``currentApplication`` method just returns the app calling the script.
 The ``includeStandardAdditions`` property adds some extra stuff, like dialogs or notifications, to the application object if set true.
 The third line just creates a new notification.

 #### JXA and ObjC